 Section 2.
-The Association seeks to provide opportunities for Association members to maintain and upgrade their individual competencies and skills in the areas associated with petroleum and related fields.
+This Association seeks to provide opportunities for Association members to maintain and upgrade their individual competencies and skills in the areas associated with petroleum and related fields.

 Section 4.
-This Association also seeks to play an active role in promoting petroleum-related technology exchanges and business interactions, among companies and individuals from global Chinese communities, provided these exchanges and interactions are non-political and abide by all laws applicable.
+This Association also seeks to play an active role in promoting petroleum-related technology exchanges and business interactions among companies and individuals from global Chinese communities, provided these exchanges and interactions are non-political and abide by all applicable laws.

 ARTICLE 3 - MEMBERS

 Section 2.
-Association member is defined as a due-paid active member.
+An Association member is defined as a dues-paid active member.

 ARTICLE 4 - MEETINGS

 Section 1.
-The annual meeting of this Association shall be held in January each year.
-The Executive Committee may exercise its discretion to delay up to six weeks the date of such annual meeting if it deems necessary.
+The annual membership meeting of this Association shall be held in January each year.
+The Executive Committee may exercise its discretion to delay up to six (6) weeks the date of such annual membership meeting if it deems necessary.

 Section 2.
-The Secretary of the Executive Committee (EC) shall mail and/or E-mail to every Association member at his or her address as it appears in the membership directory of this Association a notice informing the time and place of such annual meeting.
+The Secretary of the Executive Committee (EC) shall mail and/or e-mail a notice of the time and place of such annual membership meeting to every Association member at his or her address as it appears in the membership directory of this Association.

 Section 3.
 This Association shall conduct professional seminars, which shall be provided by individual professional sections of this Association.

 Section 5.
-Meetings of the Executive Committee of the Association shall be called upon by the President of the Association and/or thirty percent (30%) of the Executive Committee members no less than four times a year.
+Meetings of the Executive Committee of this Association shall be called by the President of the Association and/or thirty percent (30%) of the Executive Committee members no less than four (4) times a year.

 Section 6.
-Upon written request from ten or more Association members, the President shall notify the Executive Committee and the Chairman of the Board of Directors within three days and call a special meeting to address specific issues within one month from the date such written request is received.
-The President shall use E-mail and mail to notify every active Association member of such meeting at least one week in advance.
-Any resolution to be taken at such special meeting shall require a two-thirds majority of members present, in which fifty percent (50%) of the membership as of January of the year shall constitute a quorum.
-Resolutions addressed in such special meeting may include, but not limited to, (1) the removal and re-election of the President and officers, (2) the removal and re-election of the Chairman of the Board and board members, and (3) legal actions.
+Upon written request from ten (10) or more Association members, the President shall notify the Executive Committee and the Chairman of the BOD within three (3) days and call a special meeting to address specific issues within one (1) month from the date such written request is received.
+The President shall use e-mail and mail to notify every active Association member of such meeting at least one (1) week in advance.
+Any resolution to be passed at such special meeting shall require a two-thirds (2/3) vote of members present, in which fifty percent (50%) of the membership as of January of the current year shall constitute a quorum.
+Resolutions addressed in such special meeting may include, but not limited to,: (1) the removal and re-election of the President and officers, (2) the removal and re-election of the Chairman of the Board and board members, and (3) legal actions.

 Section 7.
-Unless specified otherwise, any resolutions to be taken at any above meetings shall require a majority vote of members present at such meetings.
+Unless specified otherwise, any resolutions to be passed at any of the above meetings shall require a majority vote of members present at such meetings.

 ARTICLE 5 - VOTING

 Section 2.
-At any regular or special meeting on any issue, if a majority is so required for resolving such issue, such issue-resolving shall be voted upon in the manner/procedure/style provided for election of officers and directors.
+At any regular or special meeting on any issue, if a majority vote is so required for resolving such issue, the voting shall be conducted in the same manner/procedure/style as provided for in the election of officers and directors.

 Section 3.
-For all votes by ballot the chairperson of such meeting shall immediately prior to the commencement of balloting appoint a committee of three who shall act as "Inspectors of Election".
-The committee shall at the conclusion of such balloting certify in writing to the chairperson the results and the certified copy shall be physically affixed in the minute book to the minutes of that meeting.
+For all votes by ballot the chairperson of such meeting shall immediately appoint prior to the commencement of balloting a committee of three (3) who shall act as "Inspectors of Election."
+At the conclusion of such balloting, the committee shall certify the results in writing to the chairperson, and the certified copy shall be physically affixed to the minutes of that meeting in the minute book.